Henneberg-Systemdesign/devsync/README.md

 directory which log entries for runtime errors as well as for each skipped directory.
 The logs are dropped when a new session is started.

+## Terminal ui
+**devsync** can provide a simple terminal interface when started with '-u'.
+The ui has a progress bar which is of limited help because it only tells you about the number of directories that are already known and how many have been processed.
+However, it still moves forward most of the time and gives at least a hint that something is happening.
+It also shows you the backup jobs that are currently running and all runtime issues that happen along the way.

+It will remain active when the backup process has been completed and waits for a press on 'q' or 'Q' to terminate.

 ## Details
 Read the manpage for more information or look at the output of -h.